-It’s been an inspiring and productive few weeks having met some very ambitious people who want to make a difference with their business ideas.
+It’s been an inspiring few weeks working with some very ambitious people who want to make a difference with their businesses.

 Throughout all these connections, the question I keep asking myself is the same: